 - If you select the pay-as-you-go billing method, pay attention to cost control.
 We recommend that you run the COST SQL statement to estimate the cost of an SQL job before you publish the SQL job to the production environment.
-For more information about the cost estimation of an SQL job, see Cost SQL.
+For more information about the cost estimation of an SQL job, see cost sql.

 - If you use the MaxCompute Studio plug-in for IntelliJ IDEA to develop and run an SQL job, IntelliJ IDEA automatically estimates the cost of the SQL job before the SQL job is run.
-For more information, see Develop an SQL script.
+For more information, see Develop and submit an SQL script.

 Further information about the subscription billing method for computing jobs